sud0code/Bash-Scripts/backup-remote/README.md

 ## Dependencies:

-[GPG](https://gnupg.org/) - The free implementation of PGP.
+[Rsync](https://rsync.samba.org/) - Utility for  synchronizing files between a computer and an external hard drive and across networked computers.
 (Preinstalled in all modern Linux distros)